jamesaduncan/schema-elements/README.md

 Access and modify microdata through `document.microdata` with automatic DOM synchronization.
 Changes to JavaScript objects instantly update the DOM, and DOM mutations are reflected in the JavaScript layer.

 ### 📋 Template System
-Powerful template rendering with auto-synchronization.
+Powerful template rendering with auto-synchronization using the [html-template](https://jamesaduncan.github.io/html-template/) library.
 Templates automatically update when data changes, support array repetition with `[]` syntax, and can render from multiple data sources.

 ### 🌐 Remote Data Fetching
 Fetch microdata from external URLs, supporting both JSON-LD and HTML with embedded microdata.
 Individual microdata items can fetch their referenced remote counterparts through the `fetch()` method.